 To say that York House is in my blood is an understatement!
 My Mum was the Alumnae President multiple times…at least three I believe!
 She has a YHS Spirit Award named after her and she’s a lifetime member of both the Alumnae and Parents’ Association.
 Talk about a bit of an intimidating shadow to stand in.

 However, I am excited to put my own stamp on the Alumnae Association during my term as President.
 I hope to engage more with both recent and golden alums, create new ways for us to stay connected, continue to bring the Barbeau Boutique (Used Uniform Shop) to our parents via the online shop, and bring a different voice to the group.
 As the Association’s first openly queer President, I hope to encourage other queer alums to reengage with the school, and show students, who might be questioning their identities or sexuality, that they too can be a leader and make a positive impact on this world.

 May we as an alumnae organization continue to empower each other, and our future alums, to reach for the stars and stand out from a crowd.

-I look forward to crossing paths with you during my tenure as President and invite you to let us know how the Alumnae Association can continue to grow and connect with you in an ever changing world.
+I look forward to seeing you during my time as President and invite you to let us know how the Alumnae Association can continue to grow and connect with you in an ever changing world.